DTjomsland/T2A1-B/T1A2_Workbook_B.md

 Bubble sort  has an inner and an outer loop which both need to iterate through ``n`` (size of list) number of times in the worst case.
 The outer loop varies as it has an escape that will stop the loop as soon as the array is sorted as intended.
 This means that the outer loop has a worst case scenario of running O(n) amount of times and the best case scenario that it only needs to run once because the data was in the proper order to begin with.
 The inner loop performs O(n) times deterministically, so their is no variation.

-This means that, in the worst case scenario, both loops carry the Big-O notation of O(n), which, when combined, come out to a run time of O(n^2) - quadratic complexity.
+This means that, in the worst case scenario, both loops carry the Big-O notation of O(n), which, when combined, come out to a run time of O(n^2) (quadratic complexity).

 ``O(n x n) = O(n^2)``

-This also means that the best case scenario in which the data is already sorted, the outer loop would run once O(1) and the inner loop would run O(n), which, when combined, come out to a run time of O(n) - linear complexity.
+This also means that the best case scenario in which the data is already sorted, the outer loop would run once O(1) and the inner loop would run O(n), which, when combined, come out to a run time of O(n)  (linear complexity).

 ``O(1 x n) = O(n)``